 5. What other paperwork do I need to turn in or check on to make sure it was submitted?

-You should make sure your cooperating teacher mails your final evaluation to the Student Teaching Office.
-You should also confirm that your internship supervisor or coordinator has turned in his or her final evaluation.
-The Student Teaching Office distributes all of these forms.
-You or your teacher may obtain duplicates through that office.
+You should make sure your cooperating teacher completes your final evaluation received electronically via email.
+You should also confirm that your internship supervisor or coordinator has completed his or her final evaluation.

 Elementary, Special Education, and Unified Early Childhood Students